Tukkos/ExercicioJava_CriandoClasses/README.md

 # Java exercise

 This repository is an study on Java.
-To practice class creation I`ve decided to imagine the creaation of two classes based on a school program, bringing information about a student and his subjects.
+To practice class creation I`ve decided to imagine the creation of two classes based on a school program, bringing information about a student and his subjects.

 ## Getting Started